Kazakuri/commission.tenka.dev/content/artwork/2020-10-25-suzunonerena/index.md

 Please check back later.

 {% request() %}
-鈴音れなNice to meet you, <TODO>!
+Nice to meet you, Suzunone Rena!

-リリーナちゃんとLonely Churchの大ファンです！
+I'm a huge fan of Lilina-chan and Lonely Church!

-もしよければ、I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.
+If you'd like, I'd like to ask you to draw Tenka Adachi from Shoujo Ramune.

-テーマはメスガキっぽい甜花ちゃんです。
+The theme is a bratty Tenka-chan.

-詳細はお任せします。
+I'll leave the details up to you.

 Thank you very much!
 {% end %}